Hadoop, Big Data, NoSQL & DevOps Docker Images

 More specific information can be found in the readme page under each respective directory in the Dockerfiles git repo.

-- Alluxio - distributed memory base storage by UC Berkely's AMPLab
+- Alluxio - distributed in-memory filesystem for cluster computing frameworks by UC Berkely's AMPLab - readme

 - Cassandra - distributed NoSQL datastore by Facebook and DataStax (opens CQL shell, bundled with nagios-plugins)